ZNan-Chen/Awesome-Visual-Autoregressive-Model/README.md

 # Awesome-Visual-Autoregressive-Model
-🌟This repository is still being updated, please stay tuned 👉If you find mistakes or overlooked papers, please open issues or pull requests.
+🌟This repository is still being updated, please stay tuned.

+👉If you find mistakes or overlooked papers, please open issues or pull requests.

 ## Content: